cloudmesh-community/book/chapters/container/exercise.md

 ## Docker Swarm on Google Compute Engine

-Develop a tutorial that deploys a Docker Swarm cluster on Google Compute Engine.
+Develop a section that deploys a Docker Swarm cluster on Google Compute Engine.
 Note that this may actually be easier as docker and docker swarm are distributed with recent versions of ubuntu.
 Just in case we are providing a link to an effort we found to install docker swarm.
 However